Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 ## Hardware & Installation Considerations:

 - Read the [Capacity Planning](/servicecontrol/capacity-and-planning.md) and [Troubleshooting](/servicecontrol/troubleshooting.md) guides for ServiceControl.
-- Each enviornment should have a dedicated ServiceControl instance.
+- Each environment should have a dedicated ServiceControl instance.
 - In production, ServiceControl should run on a dedicated machine.

 ## Message Throughput Considerations

-- Depending on the number of endpoints and message volume, audit messages can have a large impact on performance.
-Turn off [Message Auditing](/nservicebus/operations/auditing.md) if it is not needed.
+Depending on the number of endpoints and message volume, audit messages can have a large impact on performance.
+Turn off [Message Auditing](/nservicebus/operations/auditing.md#turning-off-auditing) if it is not needed.
 The primary reason for the audit ingestion capability of ServiceControl is to support system analysis with ServiceInsight.
-If ServiceInsight is not deployed in an environment then configure ServiceControl to read audit messages from an empty queue or turn off messaging auditing for each endpoint.
+If ServiceInsight is not in use then turn off messaging auditing for each endpoint.
 Message auditing may be important for some endpoints but not others.

+NOTE: If message auditing is required without the use of ServiceInsight, configure endpoints and ServiceControl to use different audit queues.
+Audit messages going to an audit queue that is not managed by ServiceControl will need to be cleaned up manually.

-- Turn off [Audit Forwarding](/servicecontrol/errorlog-auditlog-behavior.md) if it is not needed.
+Turn off [Audit Forwarding](/servicecontrol/errorlog-auditlog-behavior.md) if it is not needed.
 ServiceControl sends a copy of each audited message to configured Audit Forwarding queue.
 If these messages are not being used, turn this feature off.

+## Plugin Considerations

-- [Plugins](http://docs.particular.net/servicecontrol/plugins/) are installed in an Endpoint and  sned data to ServiceControl.
+[Plugins](/servicecontrol/plugins/) are installed in an Endpoint and send data to ServiceControl.
 This communication uses messaging over the configured transport of the endpoint.
 Each instance of a plugin adds more messages to the ServiceControl queue which can delay the processing of each message and make ServiceControl less responsive.

+### Heartbeats

-  - [Heartbeats](/servicepulse/intro-endpoints-heartbeats.md) - Not all endpoints are mission critical and need to be monitored with heartbeats using the same SLA.
-For endpoints that are less critical to business, [adjust the Heartbeat Interval](http://docs.particular.net/servicecontrol/plugins/heartbeat#configuration-heartbeat-interval).
-Increasing the interval ensures that ServiceControl is able to process heartbeats in a timely manner but also increases the window that an Endpoint can be unavailable for before being detected by ServiceControl.
+Not all endpoints are mission critical and need to be monitored with [heartbeats](/servicepulse/intro-endpoints-heartbeats.md) using the same SLA.
+For endpoints that are less critical to business, [adjust the Heartbeat Interval](/servicecontrol/plugins/heartbeat#configuration-heartbeat-interval).
+Increasing the interval ensures that ServiceControl is able to process heartbeats in a timely manner.

 Heartbeat messages tend to be frequent, and a large backlog can occur if ServiceControl is offline for an extended period.
 When this happens, it can take ServiceControl some time to process old heartbeats when it restarts.

+### Saga Audit

-  - [Saga Audit](/servicecontrol/plugins/saga-audit.md) - the saga audit plugin produces a lot of data.
+The [Saga Audit](/servicecontrol/plugins/saga-audit.md) plugin produces a lot of data.
 It's use outside of a development environment is not recommended.
-If the saga audit plugin is already deployed in production, [follow the instructions outlined](http://docs.particular.net/servicecontrol/plugins/saga-audit#removing-the-plugin-from-production) to remove it.
+If the saga audit plugin is already deployed in production, [follow the instructions outlined](/servicecontrol/plugins/saga-audit#removing-the-plugin-from-production) to remove it.

 ## Performance Considerations